 Many women get yeast infections before, during or just after their period.
-The good news is that you can safely use Monistat during your period, but you should not use tampons or menstrual cups as they can remove some of the drug from your vagina when you change them, making Monistat less effective.
+The good news is that you can safely use Monistat during your period, but you should not use tampons or menstrual cups as they can remove parts of the suppository from your vagina when you change them, making Monistat less effective.

 Is There Anything Else I Should Know About Monistat?

-The manufacturer recommends storing Monistat at 20º-25º C (68º-77ºF) .
+The manufacturer recommends storing Monistat at 20º-25º C (68º-77ºF).
 If you notice that your Monistat box is damaged or open discard it immediately.
-If the seal over tube opening or on the box is punctured or broken, don’t use it either.
+If the seal over the tube opening or on the box is punctured or broken, don’t use it either.